Book Reviews (2017) by Joseph M. Sherlock

 In this book, Carol Burnett reveals the backstory of her successful, Emmy-winning (25 of 'em) weekly variety show which ran from 1967 to 1978.
 'The Carol Burnett Show' was one of the last comedy/variety shows on television, following in the footsteps of iconic 1950s shows from Sid Caesar, Milton Bearle, Gary Moore and others.

 If you are a fan of the talented Ms. Burnett and/or were a regular viewer of her show, you'll find this book to be a pleasant trip down memory lane and an easy read, as well.

 Verdict: Recommended. (posted 2/2/17, permalink)

 'Who Needs The Fed?: What Taylor Swift, Uber, and Robots Tell Us About Money, Credit, and Why We Should Abolish America's Central Bank' by John Tamny

 In 2015, I reviewed Tamny's previous book, 'Popular Economics'.
 I recommended it with two important reservations.

 Tamny's latest book is far less impressive and I have numerous issues with the author.
 I agree with him that the big banks shouldn't have been bailed out.
-Too big to fail is a bad precedent.
-I also believe that the auto bailouts shouldn't have happened either.
+Too Big To Fail is a bad precedent.
+I also believe that the auto industry bailouts shouldn't have happened either.